A A A

 Isabel Heine (Speaker)

-• Isabel works with the Bronx Immigrant Rights and Advocacy Project at Bronx Legal Services.
+Isabel Heine Supervising Attorney Public Benefits & LGBTQ+ Advocacy Units Bronx Legal Services Isabel Heine (she/her) is a Supervising Attorney with the Public Benefits Unit and LGBTQ+ Advocacy Project where she oversees a Medical Legal Partnership addressing the legal needs of Bronx residents in a clinical setting.
 Ms. Heine is a 2014 graduate of Seton Hall Law School where she pursued a Concentration in Health Law and was honored for her outstanding contribution to the Immigrants’ Rights and International Human Rights Clinic at Seton Hall’s Center for Social Justice.
 Thereafter, Ms. Heine joined Bronx Legal Services.
-In her practice, Ms. Heine represents the borough’s immigrants, with a focus on survivors of trauma, in a holistic practice that addresses their family law needs in addition to their immigration cases.
-These matters include orders of protection and custody and visitation cases, as well as asylum, U/T visas, VAWA self-petitions, SIJS petitions, and many other forms of immigration relief in an affirmative and defensive posture.
-Ms. Heine regularly conducts community outreach throughout the Bronx, provides trainings on various Immigration Law topics as well as Electronic Evidence in New York State Courts, and has testified on behalf of Legal Services NYC in hearings before the New York City Council on issues affecting immigrants.
+In her practice, Ms. Heine addresses the borough’s residents’ social determinants of health through legal advocacy with a focus on survivors of trauma, the LGBTQ+ population, and individuals affected by Opiate Use Disorder.
+Previously, Ms. Heine focused primarily on immigration and family law matters, including orders of protection and custody and visitation cases, as well as asylum, U/T visas, VAWA self-petitions, SIJS petitions, and many other forms of immigration relief in an affirmative and defensive posture.
+Ms. Heine regularly conducts community outreach throughout the Bronx and provides a wide range of trainings on issues affecting the immigrant population.